David Rizzio: Murder

-Jealousy precipitated his murder in the Queen's presence, in her supper chamber in the Palace of Holyroodhouse on Saturday 9 March 1566 at 8 o'clock.
-The royal guards were overpowered and the palace was turned over to the control of the rebels.
-Mary and Rizzio were in a supper room, which still exists as part of the bedchamber, and was then "a cabinet about XII foot square, in the same a little low reposinge bedde, and a table" according to an account of the murder written by Francis, Earl of Bedford, and Thomas Randolph.
+Jealousy precipitated Rizzio's murder in the Queen's supper chamber in the Palace of Holyroodhouse at 8 o'clock on Saturday, 9 March 1566.
+Mary, Rizzio, Jean Stewart, Countess of Argyll, Robert Beaton of Creich and Arthur Erskine were seated at the supper table.
+Darnley, according to James Melville of Halhill, was leaning on Mary's chair.
+The supper room, which still exists as part of the bedchamber, and was then "a cabinet about XII foot square, in the same a little low reposinge bedde, and a table" according to an account of the murder written by Francis, Earl of Bedford, and Thomas Randolph.
 The room had been decorated by Mary's servant Servais de Condé.

-On the night of the murder Mary, Rizzio, and the Lady Argyll were seated at the supper table.
+On the night of the murder the royal guards were overpowered and the palace was turned over to the control of the rebels.
+According to James Melville, the Earls of Bothwell and Huntly escaped from the palace by jumping from the window into the "little garden where the lions are lodged".
 The Queen was six months pregnant (with James VI) at the time, and some accused Rizzio of having impregnated her.
-The rebels burst into the cabinet or supper room, led by Lord Ruthven, and demanded that Rizzio be handed over.
+The rebels burst into the supper room, led by Lord Ruthven and George Douglas, and demanded that Rizzio be handed over.
 The Queen refused.
-Rizzio then hid behind Mary but was nevertheless seized.
-According to Mary, one of the intruders, Patrick Bellenden brother of the Lord Justice Clerk, pointed his gun at her pregnant belly, while Andrew Kerr of Faldonsyde threatened to stab her.
+Rizzio then hid behind Mary, or held her about the waist, but was nevertheless seized.

+Mary would allege that one of the intruders, Patrick Bellenden (brother of the Lord Justice Clerk), pointed his gun at her pregnant belly, while Andrew Ker of Faldonside threatened to stab her.
 Lord Ruthven denied this.
+Anthony Standen later wrote that Bellenden drew his dagger at the Queen's left side and Standen disarmed him, while another man had a snaphance pistol which failed to fire.

-After this violent struggle, Rizzio was dragged through the bed-chamber into the adjacent Audience Chamber and stabbed an alleged 57 times.
+After this violent struggle, Rizzio was dragged through the bed-chamber into the adjacent audience chamber or outer hall.
+He was stabbed an alleged 57 times.
 His body was thrown down the main staircase nearby (now disused) and stripped of his jewels and fine clothes.
 The location of Rizzio's murder is marked with a small plaque in the Audience Chamber, underneath which is a red mark on the floorboards, which reportedly was left when Rizzio was stabbed to death.

 Rizzio was first buried in the cemetery of Holyrood Abbey.
 Buchanan states that shortly afterwards his body was removed by the Queen's orders and deposited in the tomb of the kings of Scotland in Holyrood Abbey.
 This strengthened the previous rumours of her familiarity with him.
-Rumours were thrown around about the motive for the murder – some claimed Darnley was jealous, or that powerful lords sought to manipulate Darnley and remove an irritating presence at court.
+Rumours circulated about the motive for the murder: that Darnley was jealous, or that powerful lords sought to manipulate Darnley and remove an irritating presence at court.